 The general Mathematics Department Fund supports a variety of departmental events, including colloquia, seminars, and conferences.
 Funds are also used to support undergraduate and graduate student activities.
-To make a tax-deductible donation with a credit card, just tap here and designate your donation to our department.
+To make a tax-deductible donation with a credit card donate below

-Alternatively, you can donate to one of several dedicated funds by sending a check payable to the FAU Foundation, to:
+Or you can send a check payable to the FAU Foundation, to

 Emily Ann Cimillo